ebdundar/rl-tennis/README.md

 ### Getting Started

+At first, we should set up out python environment via following the instructions in [here](https://github.com/udacity/deep-reinforcement-learning#dependencies)

+Secondly, we should obtain the environment.
+You do not have to install Unity but the Tennis environment.
+Please download and extract the appropriate version, then place it in the path of the Jupyter notebook.
+You can download the environment by the following steps.

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis.app.zip)